tpragesh/Assignment/README.md

 # Steps to run:
 ===================

-Once you have terraform installed, clone the directory and then run below Commands.
+Once you have terraform installed, clone the files and then run below Commands.

 >> Initialize Terraform:
 terraform init